 By Olivia Ali and Jazmin Orozco

 In the interest of transparency, The Nevada Sagebrush felt it necessary to inform readers of Jazmin Orozco’s connection to the document discussed in this article.
-The document was found and brought to The Nevada Sagebrush by Orozco, one of the reporters of this article and a journalism student at UNR.
+The document was found by Orozco, one of the reporters of this article and a journalism student at UNR.
 While debating whether it was ethical for Orozco to help write this article, it was decided it was acceptable as she is a journalist who found information and felt it needed to be distributed, as all journalists do when researching a story.

 Content warning: The following story discusses sexual assault and violence that can be traumatizing for some readers.